 - Make your payments.
 Once you’ve transferred a balance don’t forget that there are minimum monthly payments even if there is a 0% introductory APR.

 - Don’t make purchases.
-If you have a card that doesn’t extend the 0% APR to additional purchases and don’t pay them off before your monthly bill is due, you will be charged interest on those purchase at the revert rate.
+If you have a card that doesn’t extend the 0% APR to additional purchases, and you don’t pay them off before your monthly bill is due, you will be charged interest on those purchase at the revert rate.

 - Revert rates can be lower than your current APR.
 Paying off your debt within the promotional period just isn’t feasible for you?
 Try finding a credit card with a lower APR to decrease interest payments.

 - Make sure your payments are at least the monthly minimum.
 Not paying the minimum or more can lead to a penalty APR and late fees.

 Here’s what to do next:

 - Keep an eye out for your new card in the mail.
 It takes 14 business days on average.